Ietu/Sudoku/README.md

 # Sudoku
-Sudoku game using Python and [Curses](https://docs.python.org/3/howto/curses.html).
+Sudoku game using Python and [Curses](https://docs.python.org/3/howto/curses.html) library.
 Generates a new puzzle everytime.

 Can choose from 4 difficulties:
 - Easy with 36 to 40 clues